Historically, how has Charity Navigator rated the Clinton Foundation?

 For each charity, our rating system evaluates numerous financial and accounting metrics, including a comparison of how these metrics change from one year to the next.
-In 2013, the Clinton Foundation merged with one of its affiliates, the Clinton Global Initiative (CGI).
+In 2010, the Clinton Foundation merged with various affiliates, including the Clinton Health Access Initiative.
 This merger made it difficult to compare financial information of the combined entities with financial information from the Clinton Foundation before the merger.
-In situations like this with any charity, we will reevaluate if the charity provides consolidated financial data that will allow us to perform an accurate year-over-year comparison.
+Due to this, Charity Navigator provided a consolidated rating of the Clinton Foundation and its affiliates beginning in 2016.
+With recent changes to the structure of the organization, we have de-consolidated the rating beginning in 2019.
+The details regarding this can be seen in the questions and answers that follow.

-How is it that Charity Navigator is now able to provide a rating of the Clinton Foundation?
+Why is Charity Navigator now choosing to de-consolidate the rating of the Clinton Foundation?

 What does a rating by Charity Navigator mean?

 Charity Navigator rates charities by evaluating their financial health and their accountability and transparency.
 That is, our ratings seek to show donors how efficiently a charity has used previous donations, how well the charity has sustained its programs and services over time, and the charity’s level of commitment to being accountable and transparent about its operations.
-Charity Navigator does not evaluate a charity’s mission (for example, whether the charity supports medical research or humanitarian causes) and it does not evaluate a charity’s donors (for example, whether the charity receives its donations from individuals or large institutions).
+Charity Navigator does not evaluate a charity’s mission (for example, whether the charity supports certain types of medical research or types of humanitarian causes) and it does not evaluate a charity’s donors (for example, whether the charity receives its donations from specific individuals or institutions).

 Where can I see The Clinton Foundation’s rating?

-Are there other charities that are rated based on pro forma Form 990 data?
+Are there other charities that are rated based on pro forma consolidated Form 990 data?

-Yes, as noted in the first question above, our staff regularly analyzes pro forma Form 990 data, particularly in situations where a charity has merged or consolidated with another charity.
+Yes, our staff regularly analyzes pro forma Form 990 data, particularly in situations where a charity has merged or consolidated with another charity.
 All pro forma Form 990 data is provided by the charity at our request.
-Currently we rate 60 charities based on such pro forma Form 990 data, including charities such as the Carter Center, American Cancer Society, USO and Susan G. Komen for the Cure.
+Currently we rate 60 charities based on such pro forma Form 990 data, including charities such as the Carter Center, American Cancer Society, USO, and Susan G. Komen for the Cure.

 Does Charity Navigator have a relationship with the Clinton Foundation?